Art as Transformation: A Public Philosophy Project

 - An immersive experience that brings to light the multi-modal and transformative nature of philosophy and art

-- A platform to explore and gain a more nuanced appreciation of art and its relationship to personal, cultural, and civic change in the arc of historical and contemporary life
+- A platform to explore and gain a more nuanced appreciation of the arts and humanities

 - An opportunity for considering and experiencing the import and application of eudaimonia in our discourse and thinking about daily life

-Our project aims to provide a space for people to experience the transformative nature of art and philosophy and consider these in relation to eudaimonia.
-It’s format and structure invites people into a world of deep connectivity — where art, philosophy, story, history, politics, and culture intertwine — in ways that we hope will inspire critical, creative thinking and reflection about the importance of art and philosophy to human flourishing and the good life, a renewed passion (or new interest) for tapping into our creative sides, and a “recalibration” of aims and expectations for how to live one’s daily life.
+Our project aims to provide a space for people to consider and experience the transformative power of art and its relationship to virtue and flourishing.
+It’s format and structure invites people into a world of deep connectivity — where art, philosophy, story, history, politics, and culture intertwine — in ways that we hope will inspire critical, creative thinking and reflection about the importance of art and philosophy to good living and a renewed passion (or new interest) for tapping into our creative (and virtuous) sides.

 Why Our Project MattersArt is more than just a picture on a wall, a poem in a book, or a divinely inspired wind-carved landscape.
 Art is a portal to worlds within and worlds beyond.
-It is a throughline to beauty and truth, and a vital source (and voice) of our humanity.
+It is a throughline to beauty and truth, a vital source (and voice) of our humanity, and an avenue for human flourishing.

 PROGRAM STRUCTURE

-Inspired by the notion of eudaimonia, our program performances, narratives, and community conversation are structured around key philosophical inquiries that serve as anchoring entry points for critically examining our thinking about art & its value in our individual lives and society.
+Our program performances, narratives, and community conversation are structured around key philosophical inquiries that serve as anchoring entry points for critically examining our thinking about art & its value in our lives (and flourishing).

-- What kinds of transformations can the arts inspire?
-How & why?
+- What kinds of transformations and changes can the arts inspire?
+How?

-- How do art, philosophy, and eudaimonia intersect?
+- How do art, virtue, and the good life intersect?

 PROGRAM APPROACH